 Mobile SEO refers to the practice of optimising your web pages and content to achieve a higher ranking in search engine results pages (SERPs) when people search on mobile devices.

-Why is mobile SEO important?
+Why is Mobile SEO important?

 To say mobile SEO is important is a massive understatement.

-Look at the numbers: 58% of all searches in Google are now done from a mobile device.
+Look at the numbers: over 58% of all searches in Google are now done from a mobile device.

 In real numbers, 27.8 billion MORE queries are performed on mobile than desktop in the United States alone.